Chevening Healthcare, Health Policy, and Health Reform Fellowship

 The Chevening Healthcare, Health Policy and Health Reform Fellowship is hosted at the University of Oxford.

-The aim of this six-month fellowship is to offer Chinese government officials the opportunity to spend time at the University of Oxford as a visiting fellow, researching an agreed topic in health and related social policy that aligns with the UK government’s Global Health Framework.
+The aim of this six-month fellowship is to offer mid-career professionals the opportunity to spend time at the University of Oxford as a visiting fellow, researching an agreed topic in health and related social policy that aligns with the UK government’s Global Health Framework.

 During their time in Oxford, fellows are hosted by the Department for Continuing Education and have an attachment to Kellogg College.
 They receive both academic and pastoral support from the Oxford faculty, and will be entitled to attend open lectures, seminars and other academic activities on the same basis as other Visiting Fellows.

 - Living expenses for the duration of the fellowship.